antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 Up until .NET Standard 2.0 this wasn't really an issue because we only standardized *existing* APIs.
 But in .NET Standard 2.1 we standardized brand new APIs and that's where we saw quite a bit of friction.

+Where does this friction come from?

+.NET Standard is an API set that all .NET implementations have to support, so there is an [editorial aspect][ns-process] to it in that all APIs must be reviewed by the [.NET Standard review board][ns-board].
+The board is comprised of .NET platform implementers as well as representatives of the .NET community.
+The goal is to only standardize APIs that we can truly implement in all current *and* future .NET platforms.
+These reviews are necessary because there are different implementations of the .NET stack, with different constraints.

 We predicted this type of friction which is why we said early on that .NET Standard [will only standardize APIs][problem-1] that were already shipped in at